BookBytes/halliganClue/README.md

 ## Would be nice
+- Fix incomplete move logic
+- Change the incorrect weapon spot next to room 4
 - Notify everyone turn is being taken
-- Better ordering of player
+- Fix passageways
 - Game end request
-- Block the door
+- Block the door if a character is present (test)
-- Fix passageways
 - Add message for early start to allow games of varying player group size (2-6), starts automatically at 6
+- Better ordering of players?

 roll, passage
         roll